eigenfoo/old-eigenfoo.github.io/_posts/2018-10-13-matrix-factorizations.md

 obvious how close the field is to viable, large-scale, production-ready techniques (in the same way that, say, [computer vision is](https://clarifai.com/models/)).
-For example, [Sebastian moment](https://thegradient.pub/nlp-imagenet/), and that soon we'll have downloadable language models.
+For example, [Sebastian Ruder](https://ruder.io) predicted that the field is [close to a watershed moment](https://thegradient.pub/nlp-imagenet/), and that soon we'll have downloadable language models.
 However, [Ana Marasović](https://amarasovic.github.io/) points out that there is [a tremendous